 What happens next?

 Once you’ve started registering your content with Crossref and displaying your DOIs on your landing pages, it doesn’t stop there.
 After you first join, we send you a series of onboarding emails to help you through the next stages.
-If you want to get started straight away, take a look at Levelling Up.
+If you want to get started straight away, take a look at how to get started constructing your DOIs.